Community Handbook 2017

 - in the event of persistent non-communication by the minister

-All ministers are entirely free to decide how they will practice and minister.
-In line with our Code of Ethics, the OneSpirit does not seek to determine, control or influence the specific spiritual practice, faith belief, creed, ministry or service offered by any member of our community.
+Ministers decide how they will practice and minister.
+In line with our Code of Ethics, OneSpirit does not seek to determine, control or influence the specific spiritual practice, faith belief, creed, ministry or service offered by the members of our IMA community, provided these are consistent with our Ordination vows and our Code of Ethics.

 To promote integrity in our training and practice, the staff, students and ministers of OneSpirit commit ourselves to the following precepts: